vibe36912/6mb-squeezer/README.md

 # 6MB Squeezer

 A purely client-side video compressor that severely degrades video quality to preserve audio.
-It targets a strict `< 6MB` file size, making it perfect for sharing music drops, podcasts, or meme videos over strict file-size limits where the visual quality doesn't matter.
+It targets a strict `< 6MB` file size.

 ## How it Works
 Instead of lowering the overall quality evenly, this tool: